The Global Fund for Children UK Trust

 • Locally embedded with strong understanding of community challenges

-• Recognized and trusted in their communities
+• Recognised and trusted in their communities

 • Operate with community input, involvement, and investment